Serving all people by providing personalized health and wellness through exemplary care, education and research.

 There are two types of fiber:

-Ask your doctor about a fiber supplement.
+Ask your healthcare provider about a fiber supplement.
 (Always take fiber supplements with a large glass of water.)

 Keep track of how much fiber you eat.